 -Weight.
 At 18.5 lbs it’s too heavy for an umbrella stroller, but has small wheels to be a full size.

 -Small recline.
 The recline is not deep enough for my taste.
-Some umbrella models don’t have recline at all, but since this stroller is somewhere in between the umbrella and full size model, I would like to see a deep recline.
+Some umbrella models don’t have a recline at all, but since this stroller is somewhere in between the umbrella and full-size model, I would like to see a deep recline.

 Baby Gizmo has a great video review.

 Stroller weight: 18.5 lbs